AI Exam

 Mechanical Complications

-Papillary Muscle Rupture and Mitral Regurgitation:
+Papillary Muscle Rupture and Mitral Regurgitation

 - Posteromedial Papillary Muscle: More commonly affected due to single blood supply (inferior MI).